 According to the National Association of Manufacturers, nearly half a million manufacturing jobs are unfilled in the U.S. today, primarily due to a shortage of skilled workers in our existing workforce.
 Another concern on the mind of manufacturers: the fact that 27% of the workforce is age 55 or over.
 Not only do you have to think about filling open positions in 2020, but you also need to plan for a groundswell of workers retiring over the next 10 years or so.
 This is even more problematic when you realize most parents are not encouraging their millennial or Gen Z children to pursue careers in manufacturing.

-With a growing labor shortage and changing workforce demographics, manufacturers need to rethink their approach for attracting and retaining talent.
+With a growing labor shortage and changing workforce demographics, manufacturers need to rethink their approaches for talent acquisition and talent retention.

 Here are four alternative labor pools to help you start thinking outside of the box when it comes to potential sources of skilled talent: